-The Astronomy Unit in the School of Physics and Astronomy offers postgraduate research opportunities across a wide range of areas of Astronomy and Astrophysics, leading to the degrees of PhD and MPhil.
+The QMUL Astronomy Unit offers postgraduate research opportunities across a wide range of areas of Astronomy and Astrophysics, leading to the degrees of PhD and MPhil.
 The Astronomy Unit has a large and thriving community of postgraduate research students, numbering about 20 at any one time.

-Application deadlines: To be considered for award of an STFC or QMUL Postgraduate Research studentship applications should be submitted by 31st January.
+Application deadlines: To be considered for an STFC or QMUL Postgraduate Research studentship applications should be submitted by 31st January for entry in the following academic year.
 Applications made after that date may still be considered for studentships depending on availability.
 Other studentship opportunities sometimes arise at other times of year, and will be advertised on this web site.

 Research projects: Projects are offered across a wide range of areas of Astronomy and Astrophysics covering the major research activities within the Astronomy Unit.
 See our list of research projects for more details.

 About our PhD programme: Research students in the Astronomy Unit PhD programme are assigned a supervisor who has closely related interests, and with whom they agree a programme of study and research.
 That programme includes advanced courses provided as part of the Astronomy Unit's MSc in Astrophysics.
 Advanced courses at other University of London colleges may also be taken.
 The University and the Astronomy Unit provides opportunities for acquiring skills through short courses, and students will be encouraged to attend international conferences to present the results of their research.
 Students will also have the opportunity to gain experience in teaching, for example, leading tutorial classes and laboratory demonstrating for undergraduate students, and involvement in project supervision for MSc students, while at the same time supplementing their income.